pytorch/pytorch/docs/source/compile/index.rst

 ..
 WARNING::
     A few features are still very much in development and not likely to work for most users.
-Please do not use these features in production code and if you're a library maintainer please do not expose these options to your users.
+Please do not use these features in production code and if you're a library maintainer please do not expose these options to your users Dynamic shapes ``dynamic=true`` and max autotune ``mode="max-autotune"`` which can be passed in to :func:`~torch.compile`.
-    - Dynamic shapes
-    - Distributed training
-    - Model export
+    Distributed training has some quirks which you can follow in the troubleshooting guide below.
+Model export is not ready yet.

 .. toctree::
    :maxdepth: 1